How to Embrace Rest Post-Covid

-If you picked up extra responsibilities during COVID to keep your organization afloat, it might be time to finally delegate those elsewhere.
+If you picked up extra responsibilities at the onset of COVID to keep your organization afloat, it might be time to finally delegate those elsewhere.
 If you’ve been putting in overtime and your organization is finally healthy enough to no longer need it, deliberately logout of all devices during certain hours of the day when you want to prioritize rest.
 Have clear conversations with your teams about what you do and do not have the bandwidth for in your workload.
 Prioritize the work that you actually need to be doing and do it well, rather than doing lots of peripheral work that isn’t as essential.

 Create Goals To Steward Your Mental, Emotional, and Spiritual Self Well